WMRO: History

-In April 1993, Lindsey Christian Broadcasting Company reached an agreement to sell WWGM to Classic Broadcasting, Inc. The deal was approved by the FCC on October 25, 1993, and the transaction was consummated on October 28, 1993.
-The new owners, William E. "Bill", Sandra, and Scott Bailey had the FCC change the call letters to WMRO on November 9, 1993 and relocated the station to Gallatin.
-The new site was the former site of 1130 WAMG, Gallatin (now WYXE).
-The WMRO call letter sign had previously belonged to a station in Aurora, Illinois, for the previous 30 years (see below).
+In April 1993, Lindsey Christian Broadcasting Company reached an agreement to sell WWGM's license to Classic Broadcasting, Inc. The contract agreement to transfer the WWGM License was signed by Lindsey Christian Broadcasting's vice president, Faye Lindsey and Classic Broadcasting's President, William E. "Bill" Bailey.
+The deal was approved by the FCC on October 25, 1993, and the transaction was consummated on October 28, 1993.

-On Saturday Morning, February 19, 1994, with its new call sign of WMRO, the station signed on at 8 AM and began playing an Oldies Rock-n-Roll music format.
-Little Richard, Elvis Presley, The Beatles, Bobby Darin, The Spinners, Rolling Stones, and The Turtles were among some of the artist played.
-There was a slight mix of old disco music like the Bee Gees, Donna Summer, LTD (Jeffery Osborne), and Abba were played as well.
-Scott Bailey, then part owner of WMRO, signed on the station, and was the first DJ to hit the air that morning.
+Classic Broadcasting, owned by William E. "Bill" Bailey, Sandra Bailey, and Scott Bailey, had the FCC change the call letters to WMRO on November 9, 1993, and a construction permit was fIled to relocate the station to Gallatin, Tennessee.
+The new site was the former site of WAMG (now WYXE).
 William "Bill" and Sandra Bailey are the parents of Scott Bailey.
+The WMRO call sign had previously belonged to a station in Aurora, Illinois, for the previous 30 years; the Ilinois station now operates as WBIG.

+On Saturday, February 19, 1994, WMRO signed on at 8 a.m. and began playing an oldies music format.
+Part-owner Scott Bailey signed on the station, and was the first DJ to hit the air that morning.
 All three were owners of WMRO.
-Former WQQK 92Q Program Director Jay Dubard got with the Baileys and gave WMRO its station moniker name, Magic 1560.
+Former WQQK program director Jay Dubard gave WMRO its branding, Magic 1560.